The product information management market is exploding.

 Companies that have a solid omnichannel strategy see numerous benefits over companies with no omnichannel strategy, including better average annual revenue growth, average year-over-year customer cost savings, and average customer retention.

 When marketing and selling across multiple channels, it’s even more important for digital retailers to ensure their product data is consistent and up to date on every channel.
 PIM software that centralizes that data is the best way for businesses to rest assured that product data is always accurate—no matter what channel a customer engages with.

 The PIM Market is Thriving Around the Globe

-North America and Europe are currently the largest PIM markets globally, but Asia Pacific is growing most rapidly.
-While Latin American, Middle Eastern, and African markets are currently the smallest; they’re seeing more rapid growth than North American and European markets.
+North America and Europe are currently the largest PIM markets globally, but the Asia Pacific is growing most rapidly.
+While Latin American, Middle Eastern, and African markets are currently the smallest, they’re seeing more rapid growth than North American and European markets.

 If there’s anything all these trends and charts show, it’s that the PIM revolution is upon us—and online retailers are gonna need a great one if they want to keep up with their competition.

 Looking for a software solution that’s scalable and secure and allows you to centralize, optimize, distribute, and analyze product data to stay ahead of your competition?
 Good, you should be!
 Download The Ultimate PIM Buyer’s Guide for free and learn everything you need to know to choose the PIM solution that best fits your business’ needs.